BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   * Individual Enemy Drop Fixes:
     * FlameKnuckle will drop from the badass pool even on playthrough 1.
     * Nel's drops have been improved (will pull from the Epic Chest pools)
+    * Buffed the laser weapon drops from when Lost Legion Eternal troops start ascending to use the global drop pool instead of the enemy use pool.
   * This mod technically nerfs a few enemy drops, which otherwise get a little too excessive even for me:
     * Hardcodes the drop probabilities for the unique loot dropped by Badass